Locally stationary spatio-temporal interpolation of Argo profiling float data: Results

 \subsection{Local estimates of dependence structure}

-In this section, we investigate the locally estimated model parameters and demonstrate that they exhibit physically meaningful structure.
-We study in detail the fitted 3-month spatio-temporal model with a Gaussian nugget (model~5).
-Analogous plots for the other models are given in the supplement \cite{Kuusela2017Supplement}.
+In this section, we study the locally estimated model parameters and demonstrate that they exhibit physically meaningful patterns.
+We analyze in detail the 3-month spatio-temporal model with a Gaussian nugget (Model~5).
+Further plots and analogous results for the other models are given in the supplement~\cite{Kuusela2017Supplement}.

-Figure~\ref{fig:thetasPlusSigma2} shows the estimated total variance $\hat{\phi} + \hat{\sigma}^2$ at 10~db, 300~db and 1500~db.
-At 10~db and 300~db, we can clearly see the large variability in the western sides of the ocean basins caused by the strong western boundary currents.
-For example, the Kuroshio Current off the coast of Japan, the Gulf Stream in the North-West Atlantic, the Brazil Current in the South-West Atlantic and the Agulhas retroflection and leakage areas around the southern tip of Africa (see Section~11.4.2 in \cite{Talley2011}) can be easily identified at both depths.
-The East Australian Current is also visible at 300~db.
-By contrast, the eastern sides of the ocean basins have significantly less variability, as expected.
-A notable exception is North-Eastern Atlantic at 1500~db which has much more variability than other regions at this depth.
-We suspect that this variability can be attributed to eddies caused by outflow from the Mediterranean Sea \cite{Iorga1999}.
-The bands of high variability at roughly 10$^\circ$N and 10$^\circ$S at 10~db in the Pacific Ocean are likely to be related to Rossby waves at those latitudes.
+We first investigate the estimated total variance $\hat{\phi} + \hat{\sigma}^2$ at 10, 300 and 1500~dbar (Figure~\ref{fig:thetasPlusSigma2}).
+At the first two pressure levels, we can clearly see the large variability in western sides of the ocean basins caused by strong western boundary currents.
+For example, the Kuroshio Current off the coast of Japan, the Gulf Stream in the northwest Atlantic, the Brazil Current in the southwest Atlantic and the Agulhas retroflection and leakage areas around the southern tip of Africa (see Section~11.4.2 in~\cite{Talley2011}) can all be easily identified at both pressure levels.
+The East Australian Current is also visible at 300~dbar.
+By contrast, eastern sides of the ocean basins have significantly less variability, as expected.
+A notable exception is the northeastern Atlantic at 1500~dbar which has much more variability than other regions at this pressure level.
+We suspect that this can be attributed to eddies caused by the outflow from the Mediterranean Sea \cite{Iorga1999}.
+The bands of large variability at roughly 10$^\circ$N and 10$^\circ$S at 10~dbar in the Pacific Ocean might be related to Rossby waves at those~latitudes.